 Simona Scarpaleggia - Born in Rome on 13 August 1960, she graduated in Political Science from LUISS University in Rome in 1983 and obtained a Master's Degree in Business Administration from SDA Bocconi (CBS 1987).
 She holds an honorary doctorate of letters from the International University of Geneva (2019).
-After various experiences in the human resources management of large national and international groups, as an expert in industrial relations, followed by experience in organisation and development and, lastly, personnel management, she took on various line management responsibilities in the IKEA group in 2004, until she was appointed CEO of IKEA Switzerland from 2010 to 2019.
+After various experiences in the human resources management of large national and international groups, as an expert in industrial relations, followed by experience in organisation and development and, lastly, personnel management, she took on various line management responsibilities in the IKEA Group in 2004, until she was appointed CEO of IKEA Switzerland from 2010 to 2019.
 In 2019, she managed the IKEA group's global project on the future of work.
 From 2020 to 2022, she was CEO of EDGE Strategy.
 In 2016 and 2017, she was co-chair of the UN High-Level Panel on the Economic Empowerment of Women, reporting directly to the UN Secretary-General.
 From 2020 to 2023, she was a member of the Board of Directors of Autogrill S.p.A.
-Since 2020, she has been on the supervisory board of Hornbach Holding AG, Hornbach Baumarkt AG and EDGE strategy.
-Member of the board of Brainforest AG since 2022.
-She is currently a member of the advisory board of the Faculty of Economics at the University of Zurich, of the Institute of International Management at the University of St. Gallen and of Equal Voice, an initiative by the Ringier publishing group to give equal space to men and women in the media.
+Since 2020, she has been on the Supervisory Board of Hornbach Holding AG, Hornbach Baumarkt AG and EDGE strategy.
+From 2022 to 2024, she was a member of the Board of Brainforest AG.
+She is currently a member of the Advisory Board of the Faculty of Economics at the University of Zurich, of the Institute of International Management at the University of San Gallo and of Equal Voice, an initiative by the Ringier publishing group to give equal space to men and women in the media.
 In 2022, she was awarded the Swiss Economic Forum's Lifetime Achievement Award.